 It is a distinct possibility.
-There are a number of factors that go into a judge’s decision to punish a defendant who has violated probation with the jail time.
-Some of the most important questions are:
+There are a number of factors that go into a judge’s decision to punish a defendant who has violated probation with jail time.

-Probationers can be found to have violated a term or terms of their probation and are given another chance to show the court they can follow the rules given to them.
+Probationers can be found to have violated a term or terms of their probation in Indiana, and given another chance to show the court they can follow the rules given to them.

 What Happens if I Have Been Found to Have Violated a Term of My Probation?